jarviscanada/jarvis_data_eng_KevinSubhash/README.md

 ## Miscellaneous
-- Video Games - Developing and playing video games
+- Developing and playing video games
-- Music - Creating and listening to music
+- Creating and listening to music